GluuFederation/flex/docs/admin/admin-ui/auth-server-menu.md

 ![image](../../assets/admin-ui/agama-deployment.png)

-The project name, description, version, deployment start and end date-time and deployment error (if any) can be seen on details popup of the record.
+The project name, description, version, deployment start/end date-time and deployment error (if any) can be seen on details popup of the record.
 User can export sample and current configuration or import configuration.

 ![image](../../assets/admin-ui/gama-details.png)